Roblox/roact/docs/guide/components.md

 end
 ```

+### Stateful Components
-Roact also has *stateful* components, which have additional features, like lifecycle methods and state, that we'll talk about in a later section.
+Roact also has *stateful* components, which provide additional features like lifecycle methods and state.
+We'll talk about these features in a later section.

 You can create a stateful component by calling `Roact.Component:extend` and passing in the component's name.